ParthTayade/Loan-Approval-Prediction-ML/README.md

 ### Dataset Source : KAGGLE Loan-Approval-Prediction-Dataset

 The dataset used in this project contains information related to loan applicants and is designed to predict whether a loan application will be approved or rejected based on multiple applicant attributes.
-Each row represents a unique loan application, and the columns describe the applicant’s personal, financial, and loan-related details.The dataset features represent applicant demographics, financial stability, and loan characteristics, including personal details (gender, marital status, dependents, education), income information (applicant and co-applicant income), loan details (loan amount and repayment term), credit behavior (credit history), and property location.
-These features collectively help determine the applicant’s loan eligibility and approval status.
+Each row represents a unique loan application, and the columns describe the applicant’s personal, financial, and loan-related details.The dataset features represent applicant demographics, financial stability, and loan characteristics, including personal details.

 ### Approach
 &#9679; Loaded and explored the loan approval dataset using Pandas.

 &#9679; Performed Exploratory Data Analysis (EDA) to understand data distribution and patterns.

 &#9679; Handled missing values to maintain data consistency.

 &#9679; Converted categorical variables into numerical format using encoding techniques.

 &#9679; Split the dataset into training and testing sets.

 &#9679; Trained multiple machine learning classification models.

 &#9679; Evaluated models using Accuracy, Precision, Recall, and F1-score.

 &#9679;Selected the best-performing model based on evaluation metrics.

 ### Results